 How do you make overnight oats?

 It is SO easy to make overnight oats.
 All you need to do is combine your ingredients, shake or stir to combine them, and store in the refrigerator overnight so they thicken up/absorb the liquid.
-In this recipe I used rolled oats and almond milk as my base, and then added in pumpkin puree and spices for flavor.
-You can add in any of your favorite toppings!

-One thing I always add to my overnight oats are Vital Protein Collagen Peptides.
+One thing I always like to add to my overnight oats are Vital Protein Collagen Peptides.
 I love adding collagen to my oats because it adds a ton of protein (18g of protein to be exact!!).

 In order for your breakfast to really keep you full you need a balance of protein, carbs and fat, which these overnight oats totally give you.
 I try to add collagen wherever I can, whether it be in a latte, soup or in a snack!